RalucaElisabetaR/REST/README.md

 - Apply appropriate HTTP status codes for responses.
 - Secure APIs with **HTTPS** and **OAuth/JWT**.

-This cheat sheet summarizes key REST principles, methods, status codes, and best practices for designing and interacting with RESTful APIs.
+This document summarizes key REST principles, methods, status codes, and best practices for designing and interacting with RESTful APIs.